I want to make sound in my browser. My main excuse is the synestizer project.

 - reliable low-level sequencing architecture

-It’s really more suited to game sound effects than modern synthesis.
-But it works, fast, and it’s everywhere, and it comes with integrated web services, openGL and UI libraries, so I guess you could give it a bash anyway.
+It’s more suited to game sound effects than arbitrary synthesis.
+But it works, fast, and it’s everywhere, and it comes with integrated web services, openGL and UI libraries, and runs on android tablets, so there are some positives.
+Therefore, let’s see how it can be made convenient.

 Raw(ish) DSP HOWTOs